Tuesday, January 14, 2025

 -------------------------------------------------------------------------------

 Without the distractions of knowing where she was or how to get back, Alicia took the opportunity to fully appreciate her surroundings.
-Wherever she was, it felt noticeably colder than the part of the catwalk she had entered through.
+Wherever she was now, it felt noticeably colder than where she had entered.
 She didn't know what to do with that information.

 Bee-doop.

-Alicia bumped her head against a PVC pipe about as big around as a coffee can as the mobile phone’s unprompted beep jolted her nerves.
+Alicia bumped her head against a PVC pipe about as big around as a coffee can as an unprompted beep from her mobile phone jolted her nerves.
 She flipped the phone back open, expecting to see a third text message from Party Girl before recalling her tag partner was probably on an airplane now.
 Robert, maybe?
-No. She noticed the blinking red battery icon had no bars left.
+No. She noticed the empty red battery icon had started blinking.
 It looked like she wasn't getting any cellular reception, either.
 Her heart finally hit bottom.
 She took note of the time and powered the phone off.
 2:57 AM.
 Total darkness.

 Breathe slow.
 Breathe.
 How did it go?
 Breathe in.
-One, tw- “No no no,” she said, slamming the back of her head against what felt like a bundle of electrical cords with each "no." I’m so sorry, doc.
-It’s been years.
-It used to be second nature.
+One, tw- “No no no,” she said, slamming the back of her head against what felt like a bundle of electrical cords with each "no." "Okay.
+Okay."
 Breathe in.
 One, two, three, four.
 No one will find me.
 I’m going to die here.
-I’m going to die.
+I’m going to die here.
 I’m going to die.
 I’m going to die.
 I’m going to die.

 If I don’t do something, I’m going to die.

 Alicia closed her eyes.
 Two more slams of the head and a slap on the cheek.
-Harder.
+Then another, harder.
 Breathe in.
 One, two, three, four.
 Breathe out through the mouth.
 One, two, three, four.
 Breathe in.
 One, two, three, four.
 I’m goin- NO. Don't talk like a quitter.
 You're not.
 Breathe out through the mouth.
 One, two, three, four.
 Breathe in…

 Minutes or hours passed in the cold, relentless dark before the painful beating in her chest slowed, her breathing normalized, and the sheen of nervous sweat cooled in the chilly air.
-If she couldn't find her way out, maybe she could at least find somewhere comfortable - or at least not cold.
-The shivering wrestler painstakingly turned around in the cramped crawlspace, trying not to bump her head.
+If she couldn't find her way out, maybe she could at least find somewhere comfortable--or at least not cold.
+Alicia painstakingly turned around in the cramped crawlspace, trying not to bump her head this time.
 If I lived here in the winter, I’d find the warmest place and sleep there.
 She exchanged the cellular phone in her hand for the cigarette lighter in her pocket and gave it a flick.
 It wasn't much.
-Alicia slid the end of her hockey stick out in front of her as far as she could reach and watched in horror as the blackness swallowed the tip of the blade.
+Alicia slid the end of her hockey stick out in front of her as far as she could reach and watched in horror as the blackness swallowed the lower half.

-After what felt like several minutes of crawling in near-total darkness, it was no longer just her thumb getting warmer.
-Alicia pulled her hood over her head and drew the drawstring tight, narrowing the opening as much as possible to avoid any surprise passengers.
+After what felt like several minutes of crawling in near-total darkness, it was no longer just her thumb getting warmer; the ambient temperature had climbed several degrees.
+The eight-legged wildlife had grown thicker, as well.
+Alicia pulled her hood over her head and tugged the drawstrings tight, narrowing the opening as much as possible to avoid any surprise visitors.
 There was another fork.
-A dozen or so feet into each, and both seemed about the same in temperature.
+She shuffled a dozen or so feet into the right path, took note of the ambient temperature, and then backed up and took the left.
+Both felt about the same.
 Left, it was.

 Left it wasn't.

-She felt the tip of the hockey stick blade catch against a densely knit spiderweb, upsetting the disgusting, godless creature luxuriating at its center.
-The size and complexity of the web made Alicia doubt it was recent--that meant Black Violet hadn’t come this way.
+She felt the tip of the hockey stick blade catch against a densely knit patch of spiderweb, upsetting the disgusting, godless creature luxuriating at its center.
+The size and complexity of the web made Alicia doubt it was recent.
+Black Violet hadn’t come this way.
 Alicia doubled back and took the right turn instead.
 Just before the path jogged around another turn, Alicia noticed the remaining wisps of what seemed to have been another bit of silken architecture.
-Wherever the crawlspace led, it was definitely somewhere warmer.
-A larger thatch of webs and occupants warded Alicia away from the next turn-off from the path right at the gate.
+Wherever the crawlspace led, she could tell it was definitely somewhere warmer.
+A larger network of webs and occupants warded Alicia away from the next turn-off from the path.

-Warmer still.
-The one path shrank.
 Every diverging path now had a thick weave of webs and arachnids walling off deeper sections of the catwalk.
 Most of the tenants weren't moving.
 Most.
 One or two fed in macabre silence.
 Jet-black.
-Spindly.
+Spacious.
 About the size of half-dollar.
-An even bigger one near her arm.
+An even bigger one crawled onto her arm.
 Please die without a crunch.

 splut.

 That was worse.
 That was so much worse.
 So much goop, and so muddy brown.
 Once again, she was glad she hadn't eaten since breakfast as her stomach revolted at the sight of the congealing tangle of flattened, hairy legs.
-She wiped the stray remains of spider pudding off her wrist onto the ground before realizing she'd have to crawl over it, smearing what had already optimistically been a closed-casket funeral.
+She wiped the remaining spider goo off her wrist onto the ground before realizing she'd have to crawl over it, smearing what had already optimistically been a closed-casket funeral.

 The path hadn’t diverged for nearly a hundred feet, she estimated.
 Sweat ran down Alicia’s forehead and arms beneath her jet-black hoodie as the temperature continued to climb.
-The crawlable space shrank further still, though the crawlspace remained the same size.
+Though the crawlspace remained the same size, the crawlable space shrank further still.
 She had been able to brush away stray webbing and flatten the occasional eight-legged passerby with the tip of her stick, but now she had arrived at the city limits of Spiderton, IL.
-This was their turf now.
-In the span of about 20 feet, the webbing and population above her grew thicker and knit itself into a low ceiling she could no longer crawl under.
+This was their turf.

 Bee-doop.